IceCube Neutrino Observatory: Experimental mechanism

 Tau leptons can also create cascade events; but are short-lived and cannot travel very far before decaying, and are thus usually indistinguishable from electron cascades.
 A tau could be distinguished from an electron with a "double bang" event, where a cascade is seen both at the tau creation and decay.
 This is only possible with very high energy taus.
 Hypothetically, to resolve a tau track, the tau would need to travel at least from one DOM to an adjacent DOM (17 m) before decaying.
 As the average lifetime of a tau is 2.9×10^-13 s, a tau traveling at near the speed of light would require 20 TeV of energy for every meter traveled.
 Realistically, an experimenter would need more space than just one DOM to the next to distinguish two cascades, so double bang searches are centered at PeV scale energies.
 Such searches are underway but have not so far isolated a double bang event from background events.
+Another way to detect lower energy tau neutrinos is through the "double pulse" signature, where a single DOM detect two distinct light arrival times corresponding to the neutrino interaction and tau decay vertices.
+One can also use machine learning (ML) techniques, such as Convolutional Neural Networks, to distinguish the tau neutrino signal.
+In 2024, the IceCube collaboration published its findings of seven astrophysical tau neutrino candidates using such a technique.

 There is a large background of muons created not by neutrinos from astrophysical sources but by cosmic rays impacting the atmosphere above the detector.
 There are about 106 times more cosmic ray muons than neutrino-induced muons observed in IceCube.
 Most of these can be rejected using the fact that they are traveling downwards.
 Most of the remaining (up-going) events are from neutrinos, but most of these neutrinos are from cosmic rays hitting the far side of the Earth; some unknown fraction may come from astronomical sources, and these neutrinos are the key to IceCube point source searches.
 Estimates predict the detection of about 75 upgoing neutrinos per day in the fully constructed IceCube detector.
 The arrival directions of these astrophysical neutrinos are the points with which the IceCube telescope maps the sky.
 To distinguish these two types of neutrinos statistically, the direction and energy of the incoming neutrino is estimated from its collision by-products.
 Unexpected excesses in energy or excesses from a given spatial direction indicate an extraterrestrial source.